alitaoube/MKS22X-FinalProject/README.md

 # Plants v.
 Zombies (PvZ)
+Created by Ali Taoube and Sam Brink, for Mr. K's Spring Semester APCS class.
 ### Instructions

 Welcome to Plants v.
 Zombies, created by Ali Taoube and Sam Brink.
 This is essentially a remake of the popular game by PopCap Studios.
 You start off at the title screen.
 After pressing the start button, you can choose the mode you would like to choose - Demo, which allows you to test out all of the features, and the adventure mode, which puts you through a PvZ level.
 The game is fairly simple.
 Place plants in the path of the zombies to stop them from reaching the end.
 If they make it through all your defenses - including the lawnmowers - they win!
 Don't let that happen.